 Are there benefits to eating mushrooms during pregnancy?

-Mushrooms contain prebiotics which is a specific type of fiber that feeds the healthy bacteria in our gut.
+Mushrooms contain prebiotics which is a specific type of fiber that feeds the healthy bacteria in our gut and supports our immune system.
 Research is building on how mushrooms can positively affect the balance of bacteria in our gut (4).

-If grown in proper sunlight or UV-C radiation, mushrooms can be a source of vitamin D2, a nutrient that is limited when it comes to food sources, but vitally important for pregnancy (6).
+If grown in proper sunlight or UV-C radiation, mushrooms are a good source of vitamin D2, a nutrient that is limited when it comes to food sources, but vitally important for pregnancy (6).

 Although it is estimated that 3 button mushrooms from your average grocery store only contains 40 IU vitamin D2 (7).
 When these same mushrooms are exposed to 15-120 minutes of mid-day sunlight, they will produce up to 10 times the amount of vitamin D.